College Cost Reduction and Access Act: Provisions of the Law

 The College Cost Reduction and Access Act of 2007 authorized billions of dollars in new funding to raise Pell Grant awards as well as increase to the maximum grant levels through 2013.
 This is mentioned in Title I of the provision.
-This was extremely helpful for students who weren't able to afford higher education in 2007.
 There are many major provisions of the bill.
 Title I is a grant to students and created TEACH Grants for low income students pursuing teaching careers.
 Title II is about loan benefit, repayment, and conditions, as it introduced the Income-Based Repayment to cap monthly loan payments.
 Title III is the Federal Family Education Loan Program which reduces insurance and prohibits passing some costs to borrowers.
 Title IV is about loan forgiveness and it broadens opportunities for loan forgiveness for teachers, nonprofit employees, and public servants.
 Title V &VI are about federal Perkins loan and analysis.
 Title Vll is the Competitive Loan Auction Pilot Program which establishes a pilot program beginning in July 2009.
 Title Vlll is partnership grants and creates a College Access Challenge Grant Program to fund states to help low income students prepare and succeed in college.
 Between the introduction of the bill and the final enacted law, several changes were made.
 In the beginning, the main focus was on the Pell Grant program and student loan reductions.
 The final bill strengthened the repayment and forgiveness provisions.
 It also changed some appropriations about annual increases.
 The introduction text for the TEACH Grants stated that it established grants for students preparing to be teachers.
 The final text adds clear definitions to what is an eligible institution and reporting requirements for TEACH Grants.